abmajith/verilog-riscV32I-machine/README.md

 *BGEU X1 X2 offset* <br />

-In all these instruction it was clear that the instruction evaluating branching is true or not based on the statement and the data values in the register *X1,X2*, for example if datas in *X1* and *X2* are equal, then *BEQ* will execute the branching protocol, otherwise, *PC* increments normally and continue its execution process.
+In all these instructions it was clear that the instruction evaluating branching is true or not based on the statement and the data values in the register *X1,X2*, for example if data in *X1* and *X2* are equal, then *BEQ* will execute the branching protocol, otherwise, *PC* increments normally and continue its execution process.

-If decided to do branch, then it computes the target code memory address and load it into the *PC*.
-This is done by simply extracting offset from *immediate field* (by the procedure *Bimm*), and add offset value to *PC* ( i.e relative branching).
-Note for branching, it does not want to save the return address, becuase it is branching not function call or interrupt protocol.
+If it decides to do a branch, it first computes the target code memory address and loads it into the *PC*.
+This is done by extracting offset from *immediate field* (by the procedure *Bimm*), and adding an offset value to *PC* (i.e. relative branching).
+Note for branching, it does not want to save the return address, because it is branching not function call or interrupt protocol.

-We alreay discussed in some extent the *LUI, AUIPC, JAL* and *JALR*.
+We already discussed to an extent the *LUI, AUIPC, JAL*, and *JALR*.
-Lets create a subfolder for each instructions type and write *verilog code*.
+We will move to create a subfolder for each instruction type and write *verilog code*.
-Will do in a way that it will reflect the software development process instead of a documentation of existing or prepared material!.
+Will do it in a way that will reflect the software development process instead of documentation of existing or prepared material!